Connect with others who understand.

 • Your overall health

-• The size of your spleen
+• How big your spleen is

 These factors provide a clue as to how severe your leukemia is and what types of treatments you can safely tolerate.
 This information helps you and your doctor understand whether more aggressive or less aggressive treatments may be a better fit for you.